checkstyle-addons/checkstyle-addons/_includes/pages/matrix-detail-notes.md

 ### F. Java Version of the code being analyzed

 This is the Java version of the code being given to Checkstyle for analysis.
-Checkstyle must understand its grammar, so there is a maximum Java level for each Checkstyle version, which is clearly stated in the release notes.
+This can normally be any Java level.
+For example, you can analyze a Java&nbsp;10 source file using Checkstyle 5.9, as long as you have a configuration file that matches Checkstyle 5.9.

 <a name="g" class="csa-offset-anchor"/>

 ### G. Checkstyle-IDEA

-The compatibility information was obtained by unpacking [each version](https://plugins.jetbrains.com/plugin/1065?pr=&showAllUpdates=true) of Checkstyle-IDEA and looking inside which version of Checkstyle it contained.
+The compatibility information was obtained by unpacking [each version](https://plugins.jetbrains.com/plugin/1065?pr=&showAllUpdates=true) of Checkstyle-IDEA and looking inside which versions of Checkstyle it contained.
 As a cross-check, the [version history](https://github.com/jshiell/checkstyle-idea#version-history) of Checkstyle-IDEA was referenced.

 <a name="h" class="csa-offset-anchor"/>

 ### H. Java Version required by Checkstyle-IDEA

 Checkstyle-IDEA sometimes requires a more recent Java version than Checkstyle itself.
 Depending on the Checkstyle-IDEA version, it may be required to run IntelliJ IDEA at a particular Java level, which is given in this column.
 The information was obtained by looking inside the `org.infernus.idea.checkstyle.CheckStylePlugin` class file and reading the version number of the class file format.

 <a name="i" class="csa-offset-anchor"/>

 ### I. Eclipse-CS

-[Eclipse-CS](http://eclipse-cs.sourceforge.net), the Checkstyle plugin for Eclipse, is very professionally managed.
-Its version numbers are synched to the Checkstyle version numbers, and every change is meticulously documented in its [release notes](http://eclipse-cs.sourceforge.net/#!/releasenotes).
-The required Java level is the same as for Checkstyle itself.
+[Eclipse-CS](http://eclipse-cs.sourceforge.net), the Checkstyle plugin for Eclipse, was very professionally managed by Lars Ködderitzsch.
+Its version numbers are synched to the Checkstyle version numbers, and every change is documented in its [release notes](http://eclipse-cs.sourceforge.net/#!/releasenotes).
+The required Java level is the same as for Checkstyle itself.\\
+In 2018, Lars decided to put the project into the hands of the core Checkstyle team, who are looking for a new maintainer.

 <a name="j" class="csa-offset-anchor"/>